 Who is Diabetes SA?

-Diabetes SA is an independent, not for profit, community based organisation in South Australia committed to supporting people with diabetes.
-As an organisation Diabetes SA provides information, support, education and products to people living with diabetes in South Australia.
+Diabetes SA is an independent, not for profit, community-based organisation in South Australia with a mission to educate, advocate, support and fund research to provide better outcomes for people living with or at risk of diabetes.
 Diabetes SA has a contractual arrangement with Diabetes Australia Ltd to administer the National Diabetes Service Scheme (NDSS) in South Australia.

 Collection of information